Written by

 Here, write him back for me.

-She starts the car and they drive after Sebastian, following his car at a distance.
+Mike types a reply and hands the phone back.
+She pockets it, starts the car, and they drive after Sebastian, following his car at a distance.

 Jenny's car comes to a stop along a street in a residential neighborhood, and she kills the lights.